munificent/craftinginterpreters/book/hash-tables.md

 strings and then the rest of the VM can take for granted that any two strings at different addresses in memory must have different contents.

-In fact, now that we've done that, we can take advantage of it in the bytecode interpreter.
+In fact, now that we've interned all the strings, we can take advantage of it in the bytecode interpreter.
 When a user does `==` on two objects that happen to be strings, we don't need to test the characters any more:

 ^code equal (1 before, 1 after)